turingschool/accelerated-mod-0/calendar.md

 <div class="s-card s-border-yellow-500">
   <h3>Prepare to Engage</h3>
   <p>Whether you are starting your day with this activity or wrapping up a long day of technical work with this, take a moment to ground yourself in why you became a student at Turing.
-This Career Development work is arguably the most component of your education that will lead you into your new career.</p>
+This Career Development work is arguably the most important component of your education that will lead you into your new career.</p>
   <p>Take a moment to reset if needed, meditate, or do some physical stretches/movement to get yourself into the space you need to be in to engage in this work.
 Some optional guiding questions follow.</p>
   <ul>
     <li>Why did you come to Turing?</li>